koiralaa/Aayog-portfolio/README.md

 # Aayog-portfolio

-#### A simple Web app which will feature introduction and about page for Aayog Koirala.
+#### A simple Web app which will feature introduction, codes and about page for Aayog Koirala.
 ## Site tabs
 ### Introduction
 Basic info -- summary